Guide to Guitar Chord Diagrams

 x32010

-The top string is the fingering.
+The top row is the fingering.
 The bottom is the frets you need to press.

-• At the horizontally orientated chord diagrams the horizontal lines are the strings and the vertical are the frets.
+• In the horizontally orientated chord diagrams, the horizontal lines are the strings, and the vertical are the frets.

 Horizontally oriented guitar chord diagram